If you cannot find the solution for your problem in the FAQ, please use the form below to post your question.

-Please refer to the manual of your device to find its default interface parameters, then confirm that these are the actually settings used by your device.
+Please refer to the manual of your device to find its default interface parameters, then confirm that these are the actual settings used by your device.
 Most scales and balances will let you view or change the interface parameters through their menu.

 If you’re using a pre-defined device profile in SDL (anything other than the “generic” profiles) and believe that our settings are not correct, please leave a comment.
 Please keep in mind that some manufacturers do unfortunately change the default interface parameters for their devices from time to time.

 - There is something wrong with the connection between your device and your PC.
 Examples:

 - Incompatible serial cables: Some devices require straight 1:1 cables, others need null modem cables while some unfortunately need special custom cables.
 The fact that you can physically connect a cable to your PC and device means nothing in terms of internal wiring and does not guarantee that data can be transmitted.

 - Connectors that are not plugged in all the way.

 - You’ve found a bug in SDL.
 First of all, please make sure that you’re using the most recent version of SDL (compare the version number in the about tab with the changelog or the download page).
 Then, test the communication with your device with a different software.
 For connections using a COM port, you can use Termite or hTerm.
 For TCP/IP connections, try using PuTTY in “raw TCP” mode.

 If you cannot receive any data from your device in these applications either, then then issue is not caused by SDL!
 Although we would very much like to help you, please understand that it is very difficult for us to diagnose problems with your device, configuration or connection remotely.
 How would we, for instance, know if you’re using the correct serial cable?
 As mentioned above, please consider contacting the equipment manufacturer or your dealer for support.

 Should you still choose to ask us for help, please observe the guidelines posted below.

 Case 2: An “ignored data” message is shown after pressing the stop button